IKEA DIY Built In Hack Using IKEA Cabinets And Shelves

 Take this video tour of my family room and see how we use the cabinet storage (with a big focus on function)!

-The family room before our DIY built in
+The family room before our IKEA DIY built in

-We got the keys to our home when our first born was just a few weeks old.
-In fact the hubs did the walk through the day after she was born, while I was soaking up baby snuggles in the hospital.
-It was a short sale which took twice as long as planned to close and we had absolutely no control over the timing, but were so excited to have our patience finally pay off.
+We got the keys to our home when our first baby was just a few weeks old.
+In fact the hubs did the final walk-through the day after her birth while I was soaking up baby snuggles in the hospital.
+It was a short sale and we had no control over the closing date but were so excited to have our patience finally pay off.

-This is what it looked like when we got the keys, minus the baby seat, the paint samples, and the mayo and mustard?- no clue why those are there.
+This is what it looked like when we first walked in - minus the baby seat, paint samples, and mayo and mustard?- no clue why those are there.

-Before we moved in we painted all the main living spaces a perfect shade of greige.
-Our family and friends helped us put in new baseboards and install some beautiful, dark wide plank laminate flooring.
+Before moving in, we painted the main areas a perfect shade of greige, and friends and family helped us install new baseboards and dark wide-plank laminate flooring.
+Fresh start!

-We knew we wanted to make this wall a focal point and have a built in, but when we heard how much custom built ins cost we knew we had to come up with our own solution.
+But between sweeping up dog hair hiding behind shelves, exposed cords, and nowhere to store toyswe knew we wanted to make this wall a focal point and have a built-in - and when we heard how much custom built ins cost, we knew we had to come up with our own budget-friendly solution.

 Want more DIY project details of how the family room has evolved over time?
 Find them on my Home Tour post!